Cavite State University: Laya at Diwa Monument

-The Laya at Diwa brass artwork displayed at the main entrance to the Don Severino de las Alas Campus in Indang which is meant to represent the university's vision of "truth, excellence and service".
+The Laya at Diwa brass artwork displayed at the main entrance to the Indang campus is meant to represent the university's vision of "truth, excellence and service".
 The monument is a creation of Jonnel P. Castrillo of Imus, Cavite.
-It was inaugurated on December 15, 2006, by Senator Edgardo J. Angara on the occasion of the university's centenary celebration.
+It was inaugurated on December 15, 2006, by Senator Edgardo J. Angara during the university's centenary celebration.

-There are five basic elements in the artwork together with the symbolic figures, which are subject to one's interpretation.
+The artwork has five major elements.
 The first is the unchained female figure, holding a book, her arms interlocked with the male figure.
 The male figure holds a pen and a torch.
 The flame of the torch carries the letters CvSU for Cavite State University.
-The child figure, in a dynamic pose atop the pillar behind the male & female figure, reaching out a dove, the universal symbol peace and freedom.
+Finally, the child figure, in a dynamic pose atop the pillar behind the male & female figure, reaches out a dove, the universal symbol peace and freedom.

-The central pillar is deeply rooted in history as depicted by the murals on the sides of the base.
-The murals show the important historical events that took place in the province of Cavite and throughout the Philippines showing Filipino's life and spirit under imperial Spain and other colonizers including their continuing struggle for freedom and independence.
-Laya at Diwa is mounted on a CvSU logo-shaped base.
+Imus campus

+Formerly known as the College of Business and Entrepreneurship, CVSU Imus was established in 2003.
+It is located along Aguinaldo Highway in Palico IV.
+It occupies the plot of land that was set to become the Cavite Convention and Trade Center, but was transferred to the university for use as a satellite campus.
+As of 2023, it has nine academic departments offering 11 degree programs.

+Silang campus

+The Silang campus was built in 2006 when the municipal government of the town donated land to the university.
+Several buildings, including three academic buildings and a gymnasium, were built on a 5,000 square meter plot of land.
+As of 2023, the campus has four academic departments offering eight degree programs.